SuprDewd/www.akc.is/cv.md

 ## Presentations

+*  Colloquium at The Open University, Milton Keynes, February 2014
 *  NORCOM---The 11th Nordic Combinatorial Conference, KTH (Sweden), June 2013
 *  Invited talk in a Special Session on Permutations at the AMS-MAA Joint Mathematics Meeting in San Diego.
 The session was organized